KazeTachinuu/Proxy-Messages/README.md

 ## Getting Started

-To get started with the Snowpack Proxy Server, follow these steps:
+To get started with the Proxy Server, follow these steps:

 1. Clone the repository: `git clone https://github.com/KazeTachinuu/Proxy-Messages.git`
 2. Navigate to the project directory: `cd Proxy-Messages`